abrasive/shairport/TROUBLESHOOTING.md

 Shairport Sync is installed and running, but sometimes it disappears from the network, and sometimes it suffers from long dropouts.

-**Possible Problem**
+**Possible Cause**

-These problems can be caused by lots of things, but one of them is that the WiFi adapter may be set to run in a low-power or power-saving mode.
+This can be caused by lots of things, but one of them is that the WiFi adapter may be set to run in a low-power or power-saving mode.
 If it's not busy, then after a while it goes into a low-power mode.
 This is bad as the device needs to be always connected to the network to provide the AirPlay service.
 You need to turn off power-saving mode.
 How you do this varies with platform and with WiFi adapter – internet search is your friend.
 Here, for instance, is the command for the C.H.I.P. from Next Thing Co, which has built in WiFi and Linux and has the `iw` command installed:

 ```
 iw dev wlan0 set power_save off